 Come skate with us!
 The Oak Bay Figure Skating Club welcomes skaters of all ages and all skill levels.
 Please read the following programs that we are offering for the Fall 2020 season.
 All regular programs may not be offered at this time due to 'Return to Play' protocol in regards to Covid-19.

 To Register for our current or upcoming sessions click here.
 Check our schedule for more information about our amazing programs listed below.

 Please note: The Oak Bay Figure Skating Club and the coaching staff reserve the right to reassign skaters in the interest of safety and numbers.

-The Advanced CanSkate session is geared towards CanSkaters who are currently working on the stage 3 CanSkate badge or better.
+The Advanced CanSkate session is geared towards CanSkaters, 10 and under, who are currently working on the stage 3 CanSkate badge or better.

 This session is combined with the Junior session to provide these young skaters with exposure to stronger skating skills.
 They are given use of the full ice and 45 minutes of direct instruction from a Skate Canada NCCP Certified Coach with the help of our trained program assistants.

-To enroll in the Junior program, skaters must be working on CanSkate badge Level 4 to 6.
+To enroll in the Junior program, skaters age 10 and under, must be working on CanSkate badge Level 4 to 6.
 They will also be working on StarSkate, but will not have yet completed one full year in the Junior program.

 They will be instructed by all OBFSC coaches and will start working on all the skills they need to Start the Star program.